-- Magnetic resonance imaging (MRI) – Creates 3D images of the inside of your knee by using a powerful magnet and radio waves.
+- Magnetic resonance imaging (MRI) – Creates 3D images by using a powerful magnet and radio waves.
 It can detect injuries to soft tissues like muscles, tendons, ligaments, and cartilage.

-- Ultrasound – Generates real-time images of the soft tissue structures inside and around your knee by using sound waves.
-During this test, your knee specialist may need to move your knee into different positions to establish a more accurate diagnosis.
+- Ultrasound – Generates real-time images of the soft tissue structures inside using sound waves.
+During this test, your specialist may need to move your knee into different positions to establish a more accurate diagnosis.

-Around 25% of adults are affected by knee pain and over the last 20 years, its prevalence has increased by 65%.
-This results in nearly 4 million people visiting a knee doctor each year.
+Around 25% of adults are affected by knee pain and over the last 20 years.
+Its prevalence has increased by 65%.
+This results in nearly 4 million people visiting a doctor each year.

 Knee Pain Treatment Options

-Interventional treatment for knee pain, as practiced by the pain management doctors in Midtown, achieves the primary goal of reducing pain so that your knees respond to therapy and heal properly.
+Interventional treatment for knee pain, as practiced by the pain management doctors in Midtown, achieves the primary goal of reducing your discomfort so that you respond to therapy and heal.
 Only then can you resume your normal activities.
-The regenerative treatment plans at your pain management clinic in New York begin with a thorough exam that explores your medical history, level of activity, when the knee pain first began and what level of pain you’re currently experiencing.
+The regenerative treatment plans at your pain management clinic in New York begin with a thorough exam that explores your medical history, level of activity, when the discomfort first began and what level of discomfort you’re currently experiencing.

-After your diagnostic tests are completed, your knee pain doctor in NYC Dr. Reyfman determines the source of your discomfort.
-He can then provide knee pain relief with the latest regenerative treatments, such as:
+After your diagnostic tests are completed, your doctor in NYC Dr. Reyfman determines the source of your discomfort.
+He can then provide relief with the latest regenerative treatments, such as

 - Nerve block injections to reduce pain so that you can continue with other therapeutic treatments.